Blue Öyster Cult: Commercial success (1975–1981)

-Decline and fall (1982–1987)
+Declining popularity (1982–1989)

 After leaving the band, Albert Bouchard spent five years working on a solo album based on Sandy Pearlman's poem "Imaginos".
-Blue Öyster Cult also released a third live album Extraterrestrial Live.
+Blue Öyster Cult also released their third live album, Extraterrestrial Live, in 1982.

 The band then went to the studio for the next album, The Revölution by Night (1983), with Bruce Fairbairn as producer.
 After two albums of a return to a harder rocking sound, the band adopted a more radio-friendly, AOR-oriented sound with Fairbairn providing a 1980s-style production.
 This approach met with some success, especially on its highest-charting single, Roeser's "Shooting Shark", co-written by Patti Smith and featuring Randy Jackson on bass, which reached number 83 on the charts.
 Bloom's "Take Me Away" achieved some FM radio play.
 However, the album didn't match sales of its predecessor, failed to achieve gold status, and marked the beginning of the band's second commercial decline.
 After touring for Revölution, Rick Downey left, leaving Blue Öyster Cult without a drummer.

 Blue Öyster Cult re-united with Albert Bouchard for a California tour in February 1985, infamously known as the 'Albert Returns' Tour.
 This arrangement was only temporary and caused more tensions between the band and Bouchard, since he had thought he would be staying on permanently, which was not the case.
 The band had intended to use him only as a fill-in until another drummer could come on board, which resulted in Bouchard's leaving after the tour.
 Allen Lanier also quit the band shortly thereafter, leaving them without a keyboardist and with only three remaining original members.
 This incarnation of the band would sometimes be referred to as '3ÖC' by fans, which is a pun on the number of original members left.